Welcome to the Quantum Gravity Field Equation

 Key Reasons to Resolve the Incompatibility Between GR and QM

-GR describes gravity as the curvature of spacetime caused by mass and energy, while QM describes all three of these forces (electromagnetism, weak, strong) as quantum fields, and their mathematical descriptions fail to reconcile at extreme scales.
+GR describes gravity as the curvature of spacetime caused by mass and energy, while the Quantum Field Theory (QFT) describes the electromagnetic, weak, and strong nuclear interactions (forces) as quantum fields, their mathematical descriptions fail to reconcile at extreme scales.
+The fundamental issue is that when attempting to combine them, the equations of GR produce infinite, non-sensical mathematics, rather than precise, discrete (quantized) quantum values.

 Resolution Proposition